 Commercially available lipid emulsions are often added to supply essential fatty acids and triglycerides; 20 to 30% of total calories are usually supplied as lipids.
 However, withholding lipids and their calories may help obese patients mobilize endogenous fat stores, increasing insulin sensitivity.

-Many solutions are commonly used.
+Many TPN solutions are commonly used.
 Electrolytes can be added to meet the patient’s needs.

 For renal insufficiency not being treated with dialysis or for liver failure: Reduced protein content and a high percentage of essential amino acids